This post may contain affiliate links. Read my Disclosure.

 I’ll give an example.
 By cooking your meals instead of buying them prepared, you can save thousands of dollars every year.
 Which is exactly what I did when I was saving money for my own travel adventures.

-You don’t have to give up excellent coffee and tasty avocado toast — just make them yourself and save money.
+You don’t have to give up excellent coffee and tasty avocado toast — just prepare them yourself and save money.

 Cooking for yourself, especially lunch & dinner, can save somewhere between $6 and $11 per meal – so if you previously spent all your time eating out, you’d save between $125 and $230 every week just by cooking.